momo674/CRX-Project/README.md

 # CRX-Project
+Hello all!

-This is my first ever professional prjoect entirley made by python!
+This is my first ever big project I will be making on Python!

-I Want to complete this project by the end of 2022 and ill slowly add onto this more and more

-so far i have a rough idea of what i have to do but i just need to gather all my thoughts together and build it
+My goal is to be able to be in the area of my university campus and have a twitter bot automatically send me a tweet to ask if i want to have an order placed at the loal timhortons.

+Why would you even make this... its so extra...

+Well its because I really hate the long lines and i always forget to order my stuff in advanced too, plus i wanna get my ahnds on some api Work!

+Change Log:

+2022-11-11:
+- Created script to track location of my iphone using an api called pyicloud.
+-The cordinates of my iphone will be detetced once i run the script